 - The engine is a 420 ccTroy BiltPowermore, which is a superior engine.

-- Manual power take off makes it immediately engage cutting deck.
+- Manual power take off makes it immediately engage the cutting deck.

-- Good turn radius of 18”makes sharp unplanned turns possible.
+- A good turn radius of 18”makes sharp unplanned turns possible.

 - Easy to assemble, takes less than half an hour.

-- Adjustable seat to fit all sizes of people and accommodate long legs also.
+- Adjustable seats to fit all sizes of people and accommodate long legs also.